The Berkshire Line

-Most of the rail in Massachusetts and Connecticut is 107-pound jointed rail, built almost a century ago.
+Most of the rail in Massachusetts and Connecticut is, or was, 107-pound jointed rail, built almost a century ago.
 Passenger rail service cannot operate along the Berkshire Line unless all the old ties and jointed rail are replaced with new ties and 136-pound welded rail.
-It will take 3-5 years and an estimated $200-250 million to do this.
+This work is underway in Massachusetts and will be complete in 2022.

 In 2014, Massachusetts passed a transportation bond bill that included funds in support of the Berkshire Line.
 They purchased the 37 miles of track in the state from HRRC for $13 million.
 The legislature also allotted $35 million to replace 30 miles of rail and replace old ties on all 37 miles.

-If upgrades begin on the Connecticut portion of the route, Massachusetts is willing to spend an additional $78.8 million for more extensive repairs.
-At this time, Connecticut has not authorized funding for the project.
+The agreement made then was that Massachusetts would be willing to spend an additional $78.8 million for more extensive repairs when Connecticut authorizes funding for the project.

 In 2010, the Housatonic Railroad commissioned a market feasibility analysis by Market Street Research.
 Their first concern was whether their proposed passenger service would be feasible and how much interest there is in the service.
 Some valuable results from this study include: